Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/42 views of the Regen Network.md

 - Grounded in Horizon one what is present for you in your context?
 What are your constraints?
 - Looking ahead to the aspirational future of Horizon 3, what do you hope to achieve?
 - Bridging the gap between them at Horizon 2, what transformations are sufficient for now?

 ---
-## Stepping back a moment - for whom? why?
-- To grow capacity at scale WITH our community, synnergetic partners and network participants.
-- Who is at the table?
-Whos here?

----
 ## Let jump into Miro to map our horizons